-A GP or mental health professional can evaluate the child through medical examination and assessment of their psychiatric history.
+A GP or mental health professional can evaluate a child through medical examination and assessment of their psychiatric history.
 Tests may be carried out to ensure that symptoms are not being caused by an underlying physical health problem.
-The child will also be assessed for symptoms of other mental health issues such as depression, anxiety, or ADHD.
+They will also be assessed for symptoms of other mental health issues such as depression, anxiety, or ADHD.

 Once underlying physical illness or other mental health issues are ruled out, a child psychiatrist can conduct further assessments to diagnose conduct disorder.
 This may include interviews with the child and observation of the child’s behaviour and demeanour.
 A therapist may also wish to discuss the child’s symptoms with parents, teachers, or other adults the child has frequent contact with to build a bigger picture of their behaviours and emotions.

 The treatment of conduct disorder can vary depending on each individual child.
 Factors including the severity of the child’s symptoms and the child’s age are often taken into account before a treatment plan is devised.

 Psychotherapy is commonly used to treat conduct disorder and help children express and control their emotions in a healthy, appropriate way.